SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

   * Forking a project (in which the new build happens for the fork).
   * Pushing changes to the project.

-This is defined in the project's :ref:`.gitlab-ci.yml file <gitlab_ci_yml>`.
-If the project references a pinned image, the UI will not check for the image availability - that is usually provided by the project's maintainer and it doesn't change at every new commit.
+The pipeline is defined in the project's :ref:`.gitlab-ci.yml file <gitlab_ci_yml>`.
+If the project :ref:`references a specific image <renku_ini>` to use for all environments, the UI will not check for the image availability - that is usually provided by the project's maintainer and it doesn't change at every new commit.

 It may take a long time to build an image for various reasons, but if you've just created the project on RenkuLab from one of the templates, it generally takes less than a minute or two.